CUSTIS-public/CUSTIS.Generator.Docx/README.md

 3. Fill `Tag` with the name of array from JSON
 4. Use either `Plain` or `Rich Text Content Controls` inside `Repeated Section Control` to render text

 Arrays can be rendered as paragraphs, lists or even tables.
-You can even render nested arrays!
+You can render nested arrays too (with any number of nested lists).

 Data sample:
 ```csharp